cskiwi/analog-nestjs/README.md

 # Analog, Nestjs, Angular monorepo
 This monorepo includes 3 different projects:
-- A working default analog project
+- A default analog project
-- A working Nestjs + Angular project
+- A Nestjs + Angular project
-- A non working Nestjs + Analog project
+- A Nestjs + Analog project

 ## Start the app
 To start each app use the `nx serve <project>` command.